 - A candidate profile containing each person’s CV and details about their leadership experience and qualifications in their own words.

 We encourage you to review each candidate’s vision, then reflect on how their involvement might advance the association’s objectives and the way you would like the association to serve you.

 How to Vote

-Every EdTA adult member will receive a secure ballot by email when the election opens at the end of January.
+Every EdTA adult member will receive a secure ballot by email when the election opens at the beginning of February.
 The ballot will be sent to the email address associated with your membership account.

 Watch your inbox!